11 essential types of content writing for a successful business

 When you buy toothpaste, for instance, you don’t need a user manual to use it.
 But when buying something more sophisticated, like business software, just a quick-start manual may not be enough.

 You may need detailed tutorials on using all the features.
-So in this area, website content writers deal with documenting product features, updates, use cases, guides, and tutorials.
+So, in this area, website content writers deal with documenting product features, updates, use cases, guides, and tutorials.
 Canva’s help center is a good example.

 Canva’s help center is an example of good documentation.

-In a way, this is similar to technical writing as a website content writer will need proper knowledge of the product and industry it operates in.
-Only then he or she will be able to write useful content.
+In a way, this is similar to technical writing, as a website content writer will need proper knowledge of the product and industry it operates in.
+Only then will he or she be able to write useful content.

 Ebooks & white papers